JProof/Xajax/docs/scripts.md

 Depending on the situation, it may be necessary that JavaScripts are requested by a part of the application, but it is not necessary or desired. to deliver these JavaScriptFiles to the browser as well.
 In this case, a script can be prevented from being output.

 ```php
 Xajax\Factory::getScripts()->->setLockScript('jquery');
 ```
+The setLockScript works only if the script was set with an method of Xajax\Factory::getScripts();